Kudaes/rust_tips_and_tricks/README.md

 ```
 By default, you will need to add the `#[repr(C)]` attribute to keep the fields order, otherwise Rust may change that order randomly at compilation.

-On the other hand, those struct fields that are arrays of undetermined size are commonly defined in Rust as arrays of one single element.
+On the other hand, some structs have fields that are arrays of an undetermined size and those fields are commonly defined in Rust as an array of one single element.
 For example:
 ```rust
 #[repr(C)]
 pub struct SYSTEM_HANDLE_INFORMATION {